rddd2006/Mememinter/README.md

-#  MemeMinter - Meme Coin Launchpad 🚀
+in#  MemeMinter - Meme Coin Launchpad 🚀

 > A full-stack decentralized application that allows users to create, launch, and trade their own ERC-20 meme coins on the Sepolia testnet.
 The platform features a bonding curve for initial trading that automatically transitions to a Uniswap V2 liquidity pool once a market cap target is reached.